WakeMeAtThree/oF_Playground/README.md

   - [X] More running examples, one last look at folder hierarchy and libs, rough idea of an interactive piece sketched out.
 Found this useful [cheatsheet](https://github.com/Kj1/OF_COURCE_ICON/blob/master/Openframeworks.cheat.sheet.pdf) (which might have some outdated parts).
 Finished on 2018-September-04.
   - [X] Hectic week the past few days.
 Reviewed the reference from earlier.
 Started translating the mitosis/metaballs sketch (trying to stretch the limits of collision detection + meshing algorithm).
 Finished on 2018-September-06.
   - [X] Still translating the sketch + getting used to oF nuances.
 Keeping the [documentation](https://openframeworks.cc/documentation/) open at all times.
 Finished on 2018-September-07.
   - [X] Seriously glad I kept a log on this so far.
-I was busy with work for 11 days, and spent today just reviewing previous items.
+I was too busy with work for the past two weeks, and spent today just reviewing previous items.
 Finished on 2018-September-18.
 - [Cpp getting started](http://www.cplusplus.com/doc/tutorial/)